aptech/gauss_blog/time_series/permutation-entropy-12.13.18/README.md

 # GAUSS blog: Permutation Entropy
-This code accompanies the Aptech blog [Understanding permutation entropy](https://www.aptech.com/blog/permutation-entropy/) which was published on 12/13/2018.
+This code accompanies the Aptech blog [Permutation entropy](https://www.aptech.com/blog/permutation-entropy/) which was published on 12/14/2018.

 ## Getting Started
 ### Prerequisites